User permissions and user roles

 When you add new users to PE, they can't actually do anything until they're associated with a user role, either explicitly through role assignment or implicitly through group membership and role inheritance.
 When a user is added to a role, they receive all the permissions of that role.

+You can also create custom roles.
 For example, you might want to create a user role that grants users permission to view but not edit a specific subset of node groups.
 Or you might want to divide up administrative privileges so that one user role is able to reset passwords while another can edit roles and create users.

 Permissions are additive.
 If a user is associated with multiple roles, that user is able to perform all of the actions described by all of the permissions on all of the applied roles.